bintracker/bintracker/docs/setup.md

 #### Step 3 - Emulator Setup

-If you haven't done so already, install [MAME](https://mamedev.org) and make sure `mame64` is in your search path.
-If your MAME executable is not named "mame64", edit the file `config/emulators.scm` accordingly.
+If you haven't done so already, install [MAME](https://mamedev.org) and make sure `mame` is in your search path.
+If your MAME executable is not named "mame", edit the file `config/emulators.scm` accordingly.

 For most target systems you want to emulate, you will also need to obtain ROM files.
 See [Adding ROM Files](#adding-rom-files) for details on how to add ROMs to MAME for use in Bintracker.